 Students having trouble with course folders should contact Computing Services directly ( email@example.com or visit us in MacLean M126).

 Our course folder organization includes a top level folder for each term.
 Each term folder contains individual course folders.
 This organization allows course data and URLs from prior terms to remain available while reducing clutter on the Courses share.

 For example, when you view the ThayerFS Courses share, the folders look something like this:

 In the example above, the course ENGS 126 is taught in the Fall 2006 term and again in the Spring 2007 term, so it appears in both.
 Our folder organization allows the old files to remain in place and accessible to previously enrolled students.

 If you repeatedly teach the same course and wish to reuse old course course data each term, we can arrange to copy the data over for you.

 This share contains folders for departments and other groups.

 This share contains folders for research groups and other bulk data.
 When you connect to this share, you will only see the folder(s) to which you have access.

 - On Windows, shares appear as Network Drives.
-On OS X, they have an icon that looks like a hard drive.
-On Linux, ThayerFS shares are in the /thayerfs directory, and all Jumbo folders are shown in the /jumbo directory and DartFS folders are in /dartfs and /dartfs-hpc directories.
+On macOS, they have an icon that looks like a hard drive.
+On Linux, ThayerFS shares are in the /thayerfs directory, Jumbo folders are shown in the /jumbo directory and DartFS folders are in /dartfs and /dartfs-hpc directories.

 - For information on connecting to ThayerFS and/or Jumbo see the ThayerFS Connecting page.